Lucy Benjamin: Career

 In June 2006, Benjamin appeared on The X Factor: Battle of the Stars, which she won.
 She was mentored by judge Louis Walsh.
 She also appeared as Heather in Stephen Fry's drama Kingdom.
 In October 2006, Benjamin appeared in an episode of the BBC soap opera Doctors.
 In September 2008, she appeared in All Star Family Fortunes, winning £10,000 for her charity Rosie's Rainbow Fund.
 Benjamin then starred in The Pretender Agenda at the New Players Theatre with Lee Ryan, as well as starring in the horror film Not Alone.
 In 2009, she was a contestant in the ITV1 series I'm a Celebrity...Get Me Out of Here!
 In August 2010, Benjamin returned to EastEnders for one episode in a storyline that was building up to the exit of Barbara Windsor.

 In 2013, Benjamin starred as Velma Von Tussle in the UK tour of the West End stage show Hairspray.
 Between April and July 2017, Benjamin had a recurring role as Denise Ellisson in Casualty.
 Benjamin reprised her role as Lisa for a short stint in July 2017, part of on-screen daughter Louise Mitchell's (Tilly Keeper) bullying storyline.

-In 2014 Benjamin presented the role of Maggie in the comedy series Detectorists.
+In 2014 Benjamin appeared in the role of Maggie in the comedy series Detectorists.

 On 27 May 2019, it was announced that Benjamin would be returning to EastEnders on a permanent basis.
 She returned on 2 September 2019, and departed in January 2020 alongside Keeper.
 In May 2021, she starred in another episode of the BBC soap opera Doctors as Jan Fisher.
 For her appearance in Doctors, she won the award for Acting Performance at the RTS Midlands Awards.
 The win marked her first award in her career.
 In 2022, she reprised her role of Jan in Doctors.

 Personal life

 Benjamin married Richard Taggart, an oil businessman, at Babington House, Somerset on 30 March 2006.
 The couple met during a flight to Dubai and became engaged three months later.
 Benjamin and Taggart now live in Gidea Park, Greater London.

 In the first episode of The X Factor: Battle of the Stars on 31 May 2006, Sharon Osbourne accidentally revealed that Benjamin was pregnant.
 Benjamin smiled while host Kate Thornton commented: "I don't think you wanted that announced tonight, did you?"
 Benjamin gave birth by caesarean section to a daughter at Harold Wood Hospital in London on 22 November 2006.
 On 19 October 2010, she revealed that she was three months pregnant with her second child.
 In April 2011, she gave birth to a second daughter.

-In May 2015, she was awarded £157,250 by Mr Justice Mann as part of a £1.2 million celebrity payout during the phone hacking scandal of the Mirror Group newspapers (Trinity Mirror), under her married name Lucy Taggart.
+In May 2015, she claimed £326,000 for infringement of her privacy rights, although substantial she was awarded less than half that sum, £157,250 by Mr Justice Mann as part of an overall £1.2 million celebrity payout relating to the phone hacking scandal carried out by Mirror Group newspapers (Trinity Mirror), under her married name, Lucy Taggart.